robbert-harms/MDT/docs/_getting_started/analysis.rst

 It is sometimes convenient to run analysis on a single slice (Region Of Interest) before running it whole brain.
 For the example data we do not need this step since that dataset is already compressed to two slices.

-To create a ROI mask for your own data you can either use the :ref:`cli_index_mdt-generate-roi-slice` command:
+To create a ROI mask for your own data you can either use the :ref:`cli_index_mdt-generate-roi-slice` command or the :ref:`cli_index_mdt-math-img` command.
+An example with the :ref:`cli_index_mdt-generate-roi-slice` would be:

 .. code-block:: console

     $ mdt-generate-roi-slice mask.nii.gz -d 2 -s 30

-this generates a mask in dimension 2 on index 30 (0-based).
+here we generate a mask in dimension 2 on index 30 (0-based).

-Another way of generating a mask is by using the :ref:`cli_index_mdt-math-img` command:
+The other way of generating a mask is by using the :ref:`cli_index_mdt-math-img` command, as a similar example to the previous one:

 .. code-block:: console

     $ mdt-math-img mask.nii.gz 'a[..., 30]' -o mask_2_30.nii.gz

-Since :ref:`cli_index_mdt-math-img` allows expressions on nifti files, it can generate more complex ROI masks.
+Also note that since :ref:`cli_index_mdt-math-img` allows general expressions on nifti files, it can also generate more complex ROI masks.

 Ball&Stick_r1 estimation example